pulimeng/DeepDrug3D/README.md

 The output would be something like

-  `The probability of pocket provided binds with ATP ligands: 0.3000`
+  <code>The probability of pocket provided binds with ATP ligands: 0.3000

-  `The probability of pocket provided binds with Heme ligands: 0.2000`
+  The probability of pocket provided binds with Heme ligands: 0.2000

-  `The probability of pocket provided binds with other ligands: 0.5000`
+  The probability of pocket provided binds with other ligands: 0.5000</code>

 3. Training